fish5421/Car-Classifier-Fastai/README.md

-# Deploy water classifier using flask on heroku
+# Deploy vehicle classifier using flask on heroku

 [![](https://img.shields.io/badge/python-3.5%2B-green.svg)]()

-> A web app to predict whether water is clean or dirty using fastai library.
+> This is a web application that has been developed using the fastai library and is deployed on heroku

 ------------------